wp-plugins/instagram-feed/README.txt

 4. The Instagram Settings page.
 Super simple to set up and customize.

 == Changelog ==

+= 1.1.1 =
+* Pre-tested for the upcoming WordPress 4.0 update
+* Fix: Fixed an uncommon issue related to the output of the Instagram content

 = 1.1 =
 * New: Added an option to set the number of photos to be initially displayed